lucascoelho-unl/chess_engine/README.md

 ## FEN notation
 Implemented a method to read FEN notation into the board and create a new board with the pieces in the correct position based on the FEN notation.

+## Valid Moves Generation
+Implemented a function for each piece to generate a bitboard with all valid moves based on the board current state.
+Generates rook, bishop, and queen moves with magic number hahsing, knight moves with pre-computed bitboards, and pawn and king moves with normal generation.
+King and pawn moves have implemented the castling and en-passant move.

-## In-development
+## Game State Representation
-Currently developing pieces movement bitboards.
-For each piece, I'll implement a function that returns a bitboard of all valid moves.
-The structure will be lioke below:
-// Get moves from a specific square for a piece of the specified color Bitboard get_pawn_moves(Square from, Color color, const Board &board);
-Bitboard get_knight_moves(Square from, Color color, const Board &board);
-Bitboard get_bishop_moves(Square from, Color color, const Board &board);
-Bitboard get_rook_moves(Square from, Color color, const Board &board);
-Bitboard get_queen_moves(Square from, Color color, const Board &board);
-Bitboard get_king_moves(Square from, Color color, const Board &board);
-// Get all possible moves for the specified color Bitboard get_all_pawn_moves(Color color, const Board &board);
-Bitboard get_all_knight_moves(Color color, const Board &board);
-Bitboard get_all_bishop_moves(Color color, const Board &board);
-Bitboard get_all_rook_moves(Color color, const Board &board);
-Bitboard get_all_queen_moves(Color color, const Board &board);
-Bitboard get_all_king_moves(Color color, const Board &board);
-// General function to get moves for any piece type Bitboard get_piece_moves(Piece_Type piece, Square from, Color color, Bitboard occupancy);
-// Generate all valid moves for the specified color std::vector<Move> generate_all_valid_moves(Color color);
+Implemented a game state class that holds all important information for the game of chess.
+It holds the board, en-passant square, castling rights, and total move counts.

 I'd love your help for instructions, next steps, how to proceed when I finish each step, and also with advices on how the project structure should be, and all that.
+I'll attatch my current files on the next few messages, and when I'm done, I'll send you a message asking for the

 I hope we have an amazing project together.